LLIC: Large Receptive Field Transform Coding with Adaptive Weights for Learned Image Compression: Method

 \subsection{Problem Formulation}

-The formulation of end-to-end optimized image compression is first introduced.
-The basic process of end-to-end optimized learned image compression consists of an analysis transform $g_a$, a synthesis transform $g_s$, and an entropy model $p$.
+The formulation of end-to-end optimized image compression is first introduced. {The fundamental architecture of this paradigm comprises three key components:} an analysis transform $g_a$, a synthesis transform $g_s$, and an entropy model $p$.
 The entropy model $p$ computes the means $\boldsymbol{\mu}$ and scales $\boldsymbol{\sigma}$ for probability estimation.
-The input image $\boldsymbol{x}$ is first transformed to latent representation $\boldsymbol{y}$ via analysis transform $g_a$.
-Latent representation is quantized to $\hat{\boldsymbol{y}}$ for entropy coding.
-The $\hat{\boldsymbol{y}}$ is inverse transformed to reconstructed image $\hat{\boldsymbol{x}}$ via the synthesis transform $g_s$.
-During training, the quantization is replaced by adding uniform noise (AUN)~\cite{balle2018variational} or straight through estimator (STE)~\cite{theis2017lossy} for differentiability.
-In particular, adding uniform noise $\boldsymbol{u} \sim \prod \mathcal{U}(-0.5, 0.5)$ to latent representation makes the model related to VAEs~\cite{kingma2014vae}.
-The rate-distortion optimization in image compression is equivalent to evidence lower bound (ELBO) optimization in VAEs:
+The input image $\boldsymbol{x}$ is first transformed to the latent representation $\boldsymbol{y}$ via analysis transform $g_a$. {The} latent representation is quantized to $\hat{\boldsymbol{y}}$ for entropy coding. $\hat{\boldsymbol{y}}$ is inverse transformed to the reconstructed image $\hat{\boldsymbol{x}}$ via the synthesis transform $g_s$. {To ensure the differentiability of the model during the training phase, the quantization operation is {replaced} by either the addition of uniform noise (AUN)~\cite{balle2018variational} or the straight-through estimator (STE)~\cite{theis2017lossy}.} {Notably, adding uniform noise $\boldsymbol{u} \sim \mathcal{U}(-0.5, 0.5)$~\cite{balle2018variational} to latent representation makes {optimization of} the compression model for rate-distortion performance equivalent to the minimization of the KL divergence (in VAEs~\cite{kingma2014vae})}: